braidn/Knowledge-Repo/ExpressJs.md

 * `req` item handles flash and session items
 * `res` item handles rendering and redirect items

+## Params

+* Preprocessing can be done on all parameters using a concept called 'route params'
+* Great place to do validation/database fetches.

 ## Routes

 * Url handling is key and with express you need to instantiate each url/route